chuckf/asciidoc-scroll-sync/README.md

 ### Installation

-Run `apm install markdown-scroll-sync` or use the settings page to find the package and install it.
+Run `apm install asciidoc-scroll-sync` or use the settings page to find the package and install it.

 ### Usage

 There is no atom command or keybinding.
 There are no config settings.
 Just open a markdown file, open the preview, and watch it work.

 ### License

 Copyright Mark Hahn by MIT license.